brown-ccv/mmp-next/src/content/people/consultant.md

   experiences in sending areas and destinations to assess the likely impacts of migration, the immigrant adaptation process, and the processes driving race-ethnic disparities.
-org: Department of Sociology and Demography, and Institute for Health Disparities Research, University of Texas – San Antonio
+org: University of Texas – San Antonio
 startDate: "2024"
 endDate: "2024"
 ---